 Take your time, make it yourself, and you will be rewarded with nutrition and a tasty sense of achievement – your brain will naturally dose you up with dopamine to reward you for being creative and successful in a kitchen quest!

 The aim of this article is to share the truth about our hidden addiction to sugar and just how dangerous it is for virtually every organ and vital system of the body.
 When you are kept informed about the action of this toxic drug, which has transformed the nature of our relationship to food, you can choose how much, if any, you want to consume.
 Sadly, most people are under-informed due to the tactics and influence of the powerful industries which seek to keep us addicted.

 If you are serious about protecting your long term health, or your children’s, then there really is only one option.
 You can’t ‘moderate’ your use of sugar (just as an addict can’t moderate their use of heroin!) it simply doesn’t work like that.
 Due to the immensely powerful effect sugar has on the brain and regulatory systems controlling motivation and mood, it’s all or nothing,.
-But, if you are brave enough to push through a month long detox then you will be quickly rewarded.
-In just a few days people notice anxiety reducing and their mood lifting and find a freedom from food never known before.
+But, if you are brave enough to push through a month-long detox then you will be quickly rewarded.
+In just a few days people notice anxiety-reducing and their mood-lifting and find freedom from food never known before.

 We are in the midst of a modern health epidemic and no medicine can turn the tide of sickness that sugar is creating.
 The only solution is your personal power and choice to quit.
 Join the voices of millions of other health-conscious people who are choosing to put long term wellness before instant gratification.
 Share this article with people who need to know the truth about our secret addiction to sugar.
 Let us know in the comments below if you are ready to give up the deception and are prepared to take affirmative action.
 Here’s to your sweet success.